Prevalence of rabies: Romania

 A fox in Romania.
 Foxes and stray dogs are considered to be at highest risk of rabies in Romania.

 The last case of human death due to rabies in Romania happened in 2025, when a man in Iași County died, after being bitten by a rabid stray dog.
 This was the first case of human death due to rabies in 13 years, with the previous case having occurred in 2012, when a 5-year-old girl from Bacău County was bitten by a stray dog.
 Although human deaths due to rabies are rare in Romania due to prompt administering of post-exposure prophylaxis jabs, rabies continues to be present in Romania.
-Rabid stray dogs were discovered in 2024 in Satu Mare County and in Botoșani County.
-Also in 2024, a rabies case in a dog with an owner was discovered in Bucharest.
+In 2024, there were 25 cases of animal rabies detected in Romania (11 cattle, 8 dogs and 6 foxes).
+Most rabies cases occur in the North of the country and in Western Moldavia, but in 2024, a rabies case in a dog with an owner was discovered in Bucharest.
 Romanian law obligates owners of dogs and cats to vaccinate them against rabies, although some owners ignore the law.
 Romanian law also requires certain breeds of dogs to wear a muzzle when appearing in public.
 Rabies in Romania is especially present in foxes.
 Since 2007, Romania has implemented a national program of oral vaccination of foxes.

+In 2025, Iași County struggled with a major rabies outbreak.
+This included a human death (see above), as well as the introduction of a roe deer, later discovered to be rabid, into the Faculty of Veterinary Medicine of Iași, which required the subsequent vaccination of 80 people who had come into contact with that animal.
+During the summer of 2025, the Clinical Hospital for Infectious Diseases "Sfânta Parascheva" of Iași spend 22% of its total medication budget on rabies related medical services.

+The number of rabies cases varies by year in Romania.
+During the period 2008-2012, six people died of rabies (two cases contracted from cats, one from a dog, one from a fox, one from a wolf, and one from an undisclosed animal).

 Romania's close relations with France in the 19th century and the first part of the 20th century meant that Romania was early to adopt the rabies vaccine for humans (which was invented by French scientist Louis Pasteur in 1885), with Romania creating an anti-rabies center in Bucharest in 1888.
 The center, which was established by Victor Babeș, was the second such center in the world.
-However, Romania continues to struggle with rabies, with animal cases being discovered annually, due to a variety of factors, including a large population of mammals, especially in the Carpathian mountains, and Romania's geopolitical location, with the war in Ukraine potentially increasing risks.
+However, Romania continues to struggle with rabies, with animal cases being discovered annually, due to a variety of factors, including a large population of mammals, especially in the Carpathian Mountains, and Romania's geopolitical location, with the war in Ukraine potentially increasing risks.